schubergphilis/mercury/README.md

 ## What is Mercury ?
 Mercury is a Global load balancer, designed to add a dns based load balancing layer on top of its internal load balancer or 3rd party load balancers such as cloud services.
-This makes mercury able to load balance across multiple cloud environments using dns, while keeping existing cloud load balancer solutions in place.
+This makes mercury able to load balance across multiple cloud environments using dns, while keeping existing cloud load balancing solutions in place.

 ## Resources